 Díaz captures Lola’s heartfelt longing to remember the island of her birthplace for a school assignment.
 She left the island as a baby as an immigrant.
 Lola interviews her family and friends, listening to their snap-shot, detailed stories of the island’s bats, music, agua de coco, heat, and the Devil Monster.
 Through their stories, she creates her own tapestry of island memories that will always be in her heart.
 Stunning illustrations explode in colorful exuberance on every page of this 2018 picture book.

 One Green Apple by Eve Bunting

-Farah struggles being new in a country where she doesn’t understand the language or culture.
-But a field trip to an apple orchard helps her find common ground with her new peers.
+Farah struggles with living in new in a country where she doesn’t understand the language or culture.
+But a field trip to an apple orchard helps her find common ground with her new classmates.

 Grandfather’s Journey by Allen Say

-Grandfather loves both his countries, his old country and his new one.
+Grandfather loves both his countries, his old country and the new one he’s immigrated to.
 Winner of the 1994 Caldecott.

 The Name Jar by Yangsook Choi

 Unhei tells her new American classmates that they can pick out her name.
 But what name will she pick?
 Or will she find the importance in her own Korean name?
 This sweet book helps show kids the value in each person’s heritage.

 When Jessie Came Across the Sea by Amy Hest, illustrated by P.J.
 Lynch

 With great sadness, a poor European village girl leaves her beloved grandmother for immigration to America narrating a more classic story of European immigration.